semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Difference between Semgrep Pro Engine and join mode

 Semgrep Pro Engine is different from [join mode](/writing-rules/experiments/join-mode/overview/), which also allows you to perform interfile analyses by letting you join on the metavariable matches in separate rules.
+Join mode is an experimental feature which is not developed or actively maintained.
+You may encounter many issues while using join mode.

 ### Future development of Semgrep Pro Engine